oracle-devrel/chris-blogs/πCluster/JavaOne2022/JavaOneCloudWorld2022.md

 # Setting up a Site-To-Site VPN with OCI

-On the Ubiquity Dream Machine Pro, with the help of Tim Cleg, I created one new subnet.
+On the Ubiquity Dream Machine Pro, with the help of [Tim Clegg](https://www.linkedin.com/in/timothy-clegg), I created one new subnet.
 Here is an outline of the steps that were followed.
 I'm not going to provide specific screen captures or a video because the options on Ubiquity and Oracle Cloud will change.
 Instead,  here are some highlights of what you need and what to do:

 Under networks create a new network with a name, I choose "pi".
 VLAN ID: 3